 If there is no way to escape the contradiction between the existence of suffering, pain and evil, and the existence of an all-powerful God, it surely leaves only two possibilities: (1) The god you believe in is actually evil, or (2) there is no god.

-Some theologians state that this world - complete with suffering - is the "best of all possible worlds" that God could have created; resting on the assumptions that evil is necessary.
-But the existence of heaven - where angels sit, free of sin and never having existed on the Earth - it is clear that there is no necessary reason why beings will free will have to exist on earth and suffer before going to heaven.
+Some theologians state that this world - complete with suffering - is the "best of all possible worlds" that God could have created.
+Plato made this argument in 360BCE, and it has also been propounded by the Islamic Hamid al-Ghazali (1058-1111) and Christian theologian Gottfried Leibniz (1646-1716)18.
+They all argued that some evil is necessary in order to attain a greater amount of good.
+But with the existence of heaven - where angels sit, free of sin and never having existed on the Earth - it is clear that there is no necessary reason why beings with free will have to exist on earth and suffer before going to heaven.
 The very design of the life cycle, natural disasters and the cataclysms of the violent universe prove an opposite conclusion: creation is the worst of all possible worlds.
 The idea of the existence of a good creator god is refuted by the facts of the universe.
-Summarizing the main arguments that God is evil:

 If God did exist and was evil, it would undoubtedly lie and tell everyone it was a good god and that it loved them.
 It would create maximum confusion by preaching multiple conflicting religions.
 It would create heaven and make it hard to get to in order to tease and torture people into making their own lives hell.
 As all of those things happen, if there is a God, it is doing the things an evil God would do!